← Back to blog

 Selecting Your Pill Brand in Estroclic

-When you set up the app, select your exact pill brand from the 40+ available in the profile.
-This ensures:
+When you set up the app, select your exact birth control pill brand from the 89 available in the profile.
+This helps you keep your own pack details organized:

-• Your Safety Hub shows the correct official patient information leaflet
+• Your Safety Hub can open the official product information linked to that brand where available

 Building the Habit